wallarm/product-documentation/docs/2.18/about-wallarm-waf/deployment-best-practices.md

 # Wallarm API Security deployment and maintenance best practices

-This article formulates best practices for deployment and maintenance of Wallarm API Security service.
+This article formulates best practices for deployment and maintenance of the Wallarm API Security service.

 ## Understand the power of NGINX